Rare events of a peculiar thermonuclear supernova that precedes a core collapse supernova: Abstract

 \section{Abstract}

-We study a white dwarf (WD) - neutron star (NS) reverse evolution that might lead to the rare explosion of the WD as a type Ia peculiar supernova (peculiar SN Ia) few months to several years before the core, which is a remnant of a red supergiant (RSG) star, explodes as a core collapse supernova (CCSN).
+We study stellar binary evolution that leads to the formation of a white dwarf (WD) that explodes in a thermonuclear supernova at the termination of a common envelope evolution (CEE) shortly before the core of its companion explodes as a core-collapse supernova (CCSN).
+The CCSN explosion of the core, which is the remnant of a red supergiant (RSG) star, might take place few months to several years after the explosion of the WD as a thermonuclear supernova, i.e., a type Ia peculiar supernova (peculiar SN Ia).
 Using the evolutionary code \textsc{mesa-binary} we simulate evolution of binary systems with stars of initial masses of $6-7.5 M_\odot$.
-The more massive star, the primary, transfers mass to the secondary star and leaves a CO WD remnant of mass $\simeq 1 M_\odot$.
+The more massive star, the primary, transfers mass to the secondary star and leaves a CO WD remnant.
 The secondary becomes massive enough to end in a CCSN.
-As the secondary evolves to the RSG phase it engulfs the WD and the system experience a common envelope evolution that ends with a WD-core binary system at an orbital separation of $a_f \simeq 1-5 R_\odot$.
+As the secondary evolves to the RSG phase it engulfs the WD and the system experience a CEE that ends with a WD-core binary system at an orbital separation of $a_f \simeq 1-5 R_\odot$.
 Our simulations show that the core explodes as a CCSN at $t_{\rm CEE-CCSN} \simeq 3000 - 10^5 \yr$ after the CEE.
-The rest of the scenario is speculative.
 We assume that if the WD accretes helium-rich gas from the core it might explode as a SN Ia in the frame of the double detonation scenario for SNe Ia and peculiar SNe Ia.
-The peculiar SN Ia explosion might occur at the end of the CEE evolution or just few years before the CCSN.
 We predict the very rare occurrence of a peculiar SN Ia followed within months to years by a CCSN.